Shiny2329/comparison_of_yolov8_and_yolov5_on_corrosion_detection/README.md

 ## Training

-You may refer to main.py file in this repository.
+You may refer to .py files in this repository.

 ## Results